mit-submit/submit-examples/FAQ.md

 Could buy a 10 TB disk for about $300 -- should not be a problem for experimental groups Need to figure out the landscape to see how much space there is available The space /mnt/T2_US_MIT/hadoop looks like a directory but is actually distributed over the network -- cannot write directly into it (and reading directly from it is bad)

-If one submits a job, by default, does it go to MIT T2 or potentially other centers such as OSG?
-Independently, when a job is submitted to OSG, does it have any higher priority compared to directly accessing OSG resource by their login nodes? you can change which clusters you wanna access by changing a line in the condor submit requirements. you can also connect them with logical OR if you don’t care priorities at OSG are difficult to predict or how they compare to what you suggest to do (which I don’t exactly understand :) )
+### If one submits a job, by default, does it go to MIT T2 or potentially other centers such as OSG?

+### Independently, when a job is submitted to OSG, does it have any higher priority compared to directly accessing OSG resource by their login nodes?

+you can change which clusters you wanna access by changing a line in the condor submit requirements. you can also connect them with logical OR if you don’t care priorities at OSG are difficult to predict or how they compare to what you suggest to do (which I don’t exactly understand :) )

-Using julia on the Tier-2 (Prof. Wati Taylor)
-Is there a preference between using a submit script and a DAGman?
+### Is there a preference between using a simple submit script and a DAGman?

-Submit script is probably simplest
-DAGman gives more options but is more complicated
+One condor_submit script is the simplest and in many cases sufficient solution for your task.
+DAGman gives you more options but is also more complicated.

-How do you guarantee the worker nodes you submit to have Julia installed?
+### How do you guarantee the worker nodes you submit to have Julia installed?

-Easy solution -- just submit twice as many jobs as needed (in case half fail) Last summer, about half of nodes didn’t run Julia but now most do Can also create a Singularity image with Julia installed (then any machine will have Julia through this image) What happens if a job fails?
+If some of the worker nodes do not have the proper software installed (ex.
+Julia) this needs to be brought to the attention of the system administrators so the problem can be fixed.
+This should not be the case though.
+A patch would be to submit twice as many jobs as needed to have enough output in case half fail or explicitely exclude the failing worker nodes by using the requirements.

+A much better solution is to use the [singularity image which has julia](https://support.opensciencegrid.org/support/solutions/articles/12000073449) installed.
+This means any machine will have Julia through the mounted CVMFS image.
+The main failure mode then would be that the CVMFS mount fails.

+### What happens if a job fails?

 Look at the error file -- this generally has enough info to debug Sometimes jobs fail for random reason -- just need to resubmit Can one resubmit a job automatically?